“Did I shave today? No, no I did not.”

 So point me in the direction of “comfy pants,” please.
 I’ve got a man with long legs and ankles that need to be covered for a few more weeks.

-I’m Amanda: Candy Land loser, yoga pants enthusiast, a mom of two, Life Hacks Expert, a Lifestyle/Mom/Family writer and personality.
+I’m Amanda: Candy Land loser, yoga pants enthusiast, a mom of three, Life Hacks Expert, a Lifestyle/Mom/Family writer and personality.
 You’ll find a lot of my life hacks and parenting tips posts here or over at my other site AmandaMushro.com.
 You can see some of my TV appearances here!

 Something important to note: I’m all about fun.
 Even if that means turning myself into a turkey for morning TV!